-Theater Arts is a mix of a performance and non performance class.
+Theater Arts is a mix of a performance and non performance.
 Students will be introduced to various aspects of theater such as playwriting, acting, set design, lighting, sound, costuming, directing, and dramaturgy.
-At the end of each unit, students will have the opportunity to apply their skills learned throughout the unit.
+At the end of each unit, students will have the opportunity to apply their skills.
 This course may be repeated with the permission of the instructor.

-This course will meet twice each week and is required for all 9th grade students unless they are enrolled in Music Appreciation, Fine Arts Appreciation, Chorus, or the Achievement Center.
+This course will meet twice each week and is required for all 9th grade students unless they are enrolled in Choir I, Music Appreciation, Fine Arts Appreciation, or the Achievement Center.
 Upper Class students may choose to enroll in this course and replace their study twice per week.